artificialintelligencecolombia/daniel-maldonado/research-may.md

 .It takes 2 sec to loose clients attention.
 So be impressive at first sight.

 - About you
 .Show to the potential clients who is behind the work.
-Name, picture, tell a story about your personal & professional experience, eductation, projects you loved to do, awards.
+Name, picture, tell a story about your personal & professional experience, education, projects you loved to do, awards.
 This page show the skills and passions.

 - Case studies
 .Story of each project I made from start to finish.
 Show photos, screenshots and notes.
 Include purpose of the project, objective, approach (how do I accomplished), duration, my role and final product.